UhhCmsAnalysis/CompressedHiggsino/README.md

-# Uhhhh
+# Compressed higgsino
-This is a package for analyzing events with HH-like final states on the NAF.
+This is a package for analyzing events with higgsino-like LSPs on the NAF.
 ## Set up code

 ```